Syllabus Statements

 Academic Integrity

 Students are expected to practice academic honesty in every aspect of this course.
-Students who engage in academic misconduct are subject to grading consequences with regard to this course and/or university disciplinary procedures through the Student Conduct and Accountability.
-More information about the academic misconduct process can be found in UNC’s Student Code of Conduct (BEAR Code).
+Students who engage in academic misconduct are subject to grading consequences with regard to this course and/or university disciplinary procedures through the Dean of Students Office.
+Academic misconduct includes actions such as cheating, plagiarizing, fabricating false sources, unauthorized recording, and/or unauthorized use of artificial intelligence (AI).
+More information about the academic misconduct process can be found in University Regulations 3-2-203 and additional procedures outlined UNC’s Student Code of Conduct (Student Code).

 Attendance